Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Simulations

 The approximation of the posterior covariance matrix is tested by studying the normalized estimation error squared (NEES) values \cite[Ch.\ 5.4.2]{bar-shalom}

 where $x_{k|k}$ and $P_{k|k}$ are the filter's output mean and covariance matrix, and $x_k$ is the true state.
-The distributions of the filters' NEES values are shown by Fig. \ref{fig:neestest}.
-If the covariance matrix is correct, the expected value of NEES is the dimensionality 3 \cite[Ch.\ 5.4.2]{bar-shalom}.
-VB gets large NEES values when $\delta$ is large, which indicates that VB underestimates the covariance matrix.
-Apart from MVNCDF, TOPT and TRAND give NEES values closest to 3, so the \recursive truncation provides a more accurate covariance matrix approximation than VB.
+The algorithms' $\text{NEES}_1$ values averaged over the Monte Carlo replications are given in Table \ref{tab:nees}.
+If the covariance matrix is correct, the $\text{NEES}_1$ is $\chi^2$-distributed with 3 degrees of freedom because the position is 3-dimensional, so the nominal expected value is 3 \cite[Ch.\ 5.4.2]{bar-shalom}.
+VB shows large average $\text{NEES}_1$ values when $\delta$ is large, which indicates that VB underestimates the covariance matrix.
+Apart from MVNCDF, the GEP algorithms show average $\text{NEES}_1$ values closest to 3, so the EP provides a more accurate covariance matrix approximation than VB.
+Indicated by average $\text{NEES}_1$ being slightly smaller than 3, GEP1 in fact overestimates the covariance matrix when $\delta$ is large, but this issue is mostly fixed by the second EP iteration.

+The order of the truncations in the EP algorithm affects the performance only when there are clear differences in the amounts of probability mass under each truncation.
+We compare GEP1 with the EP iteration with a random truncation order (REP1).
+In REP1 any of the non-optimal constraints is chosen randomly at each truncation.
+Fig.\ \ref{fig:rtrandtest} presents an example where $\delta\!=\!20$, and the measurement noise realization $e$ has been generated from the skew normal distribution and then modified by

+where $j$ is a random index, and $c$ is a parameter.
+A large $c$ generates one negative outlier to each measurement vector, which results in one truncation with significantly larger truncated probability mass than the rest of the truncations.
+Fig.\ \ref{fig:rtrandtest} shows the percentual difference of REP1 error from GEP1 error; i.e.\ a positive difference means that GEP1 is more accurate.
+The errors here refer to distance from the IS estimate.
+The figure shows that with large $c$ GEP1 is more accurate than REP1.
+Thus, the effect of the truncation ordering on the accuracy of the EP approximation is more pronounced when there is one truncation that truncates much more than the rest.
+This justifies our greedy approach and the result of Lemma~\ref{lem:optimal-seq} for ordering the truncations.

+The skew-$t$ measurement model essentially implies that given the scaling variable $\Lambda$, we are observing the sum $Cx+\Delta u$ plus normally distributed noise.
+Fig.\ \ref{fig:tmnd_approx_example} compares the EP approximation and the 30-iteration VB approximation of the posterior distribution for the model

+with the measurement value $y\!=\!1$ and with $\delta$ values 0.1, 0.5, and 1.
+Fig.\ \ref{fig:tmnd_approx_example} illustrates that when $\delta$ is large, $x$ and $u$ are highly correlated.
+This makes VB seriously underestimate the covariance matrix, and EP provides a better approximation of the joint posterior and the marginal posterior of $x$.